Giopet/dapp-NFT-minting/README.md

 Everything that happens on the blockchain is public and immutable.
 This means that everything that happens including coding mistakes are all in plain sight.
 You can view things on the blockchain at [etherscan.io](https://etherscan.io/).
 And if you look at this website you can look up any address, transactions and see what's happened, and determine other things that are going on on the blockchain.

 Blockchain technology is decentralized immutable, redundant, and public.
 It was created to handle transactions securely that can't be spoofed and on a network that isn't subject to outages.
-And this core technology allows web three developers to do a lot of new and interesting things.